-Littoral zone point intercept surveys were conducted on Yellowtail Reservoir (Figure 1).
-Survey points were established in the littoral zone for the reservoir, which we designated as double the secchi depth and were based on surveys conducted in Montana.
-Survey methods followed those outlined by Madsen (1999), Madsen and Wersal (2009), Wersal et al. (2009), and Wersal et al. (2010), where a pre-determined grid of points at set distances from one another were surveyed in each water body.
+Littoral zone point intercept surveys were conducted on Bighorn Lake, Bighorn River, and Yellowtail Reservoir (Figure 1).
+Surveys were designed and conducted using bathymetric data obtained by the Montana Department of Natural Resources and Conservation.
+Survey points were established in the littoral zone for each water body, which we designated as double the secchi depth and were based on other surveys conducted in Montana.
+Survey methods followed those outlined by Madsen (1999), Madsen and Wersal (2009), Wersal et al. (2009), and Wersal and others (2010), where a pre-determined grid of points at set distances from one another were surveyed in each water body.
 The grid spacing was dependent upon the total size of the reservoir.
 A systematic or random-systematic survey method is a better survey design when initially surveying a water body as it is more apt to find rare species, in contrast with a random design which will likely under-sample rare but ecologically important species such as Eurasian watermilfoil (Barbour 1999).
 A systematic survey design also maximizes survey efficiency.

 Surveys were conducted by boat using GPS (Global Positioning System) technology to navigate to each point.
-A Trimble YUMA[®] computer with integrated GPS receiver was used to conduct and store survey data.
+A Trimble YUMA® computer with integrated GPS receiver was used to conduct and store survey data.
 At each survey point, a weighted plant rake was deployed to determine the presence of all plant species.
-Spatial survey data were recorded electronically using FarmWorks Site Mate[®] software.
-Site Mate[®] allowed for the navigation to specific survey points, as well as, the displaying and collecting of geographic and attribute data while in the field.
+Spatial survey data were recorded electronically using FarmWorks Site Mate® software.
+Site Mate® allowed for the navigation to specific survey points, as well as, the displaying and collecting of geographic and attribute data while in the field.
 Collecting data in this fashion reduces data entry errors and reduces post survey data processing time.
 Collected data were recorded in database templates.
 Voucher specimens were collected if a species was found for the first time and were dried and pressed.